mikemeyer91403/posetimer/README.md

 # Installation instructions:

-## dependencies
+## Dependencies
 I recommend that one builds this in a python venv, as there are some version dependencies between Tkinder and different versions of python.
 I had some issues installing on my Mac running Tahoe because the version of Python they ship with MacOS was not compatible with the most recent Tcl/Tk releases.
 Apple's python gets the frameworks from Command Line Tools distribution, so if you've manually installed tkinder it will be put somewhere else.
-Check out INSTALL.md for some tips, including Windows and Linux.
+Check out `INSTALL.md` for some tips, including Windows and Linux.

 To set up a venv (on the Mac, the syntax for Windows is different):
 ```
 python3 -m venv .venv
 source .venv/bin/activate
 ```
-I don't currently have a requirements.txt file in the project.

 I'm using
 - python 3.13.9
 - Tcl/Tk 8.6.17
 These versions are compatible, I had to install these via homebrew into the venv.
+Instructions on how to do that are in the `INSTALL.md` file.
 ```
 % pip list
 Package Version